 Practical Gifts for a Minimalist

-*Ditto with a new pillow.
+*Same thing with a new pillow.
+We ALL want to enjoy better sleep and more sleep!
+Who is going to argue with that?
 Upgrade your loved one’s current $10 polyester fiberfill pillow for something incredibly soft, supportive and healthy.
 Did you know that kapok pillows are soft as down feathers?
 Or that these organic cotton pillows are amazingly supportive?
+Both are great gifts they probably won’t buy for themselves.
+Here are some more fabulous gift ideas for better sleep.

-*Add an extra layer of indulgence to a minimalist’s night time routine with a fluffy mattress topper.
+*Add an extra layer of comfort to a minimalist’s night time routine with a fluffy mattress topper.
 Again, everyone has got to sleep, right?
 And everybody deserves a great night’s sleep.
+This is the one that I personally use right now.
+And natural mattress toppers are one of the best ways to make a bed more comfortable without spending a fortune.

-*A watch is both practical – and indulgent.
-After all, there’s something to be said for someone who wears a high quality watch.
+*My husband doesn’t have many accessories at all.
+But what he wouldn’t give up is his two wood watches from JORD.
+A watch is both practical – and indulgent.
+There’s something to be said for someone who wears a high quality watch.
 You always notice, right?
-My husband absolutely loves his JORD Wood Watch.
+And my husband ALWAYS gets compliments for his JORD Wood Watches.
 (Here’s the wooden watch that he loves!)
-They engrave watches, which means this gift could be also classified as sentimental!
+Make sure to engrave the watch for a sentimental gift.

 *No one has ever said “I need to workout less.”
 Make health and fitness an easier priority for your loved one with a TRX system.
 This easy suspension system is simply two straps that can be put over a door, or attached to a tree branch or a hook in the garage.
 It’s portable, folds up in a small bag, and uses a person’s own weight as the resistance – so no worries about overdoing it.
 This is what I use to workout.
 It really DOES work, even though it’s so simple.

 *An Audible Audiobooks subscription can be enjoyed during a commute, workout, while cooking dinner or relaxing in bed.
-With every topic ranging from fiction and romance to memoirs and inspirational, minimalists will enjoy the convenience of an expansive library hidden on their phone.
+With every topic ranging from fiction and romance to memoirs and inspirational (or even learning a new language), minimalists will enjoy the convenience of an expansive library hidden on their phone.

 *An iTunes gift card for family members with an iPhone buys gaming, music, and other downloads.

 *Cash is always nice.
 Dress it up with simple origami techniques to turn those green backs into art.
-Check out these tutorials on how to turn a dollar bill into a butterfly, shirt and tie, goldfish and more.
+Check out these video tutorials on how to turn a dollar bill into a shirt and tie or a goldfish.
+There are plenty more ways to make money look interesting.
+A dollar bill origami book will show you how to make cash look like art, whether for a minimalist gift or just to have something fun to do with your spare time.